Get 50% off our limited company packages for your first three months

 This way, HMRC ensures that self-employed workers aren’t benefiting by being able to pay considerable amounts of tax many months in arrears.
 The result for many, newly self-employed people is that they typically face a tax bill which is roughly 50% higher than they had been expecting.

-On 20th March as part of its support for UK businesses affected by the COVID-19 pandemic the government announced that the second Self Assessment Payment on Account for the tax year 2019/20 due to be paid to HMRC on 31st July can be deferred until 31st January 2021.
-No interest or penalties will arise.
-Deferral is automatic and you do not need to apply to defer payment.
+The government had previously announced the second Self Assessment Payment on Account for the tax year 2019/20, which was due to be paid to HMRC on 31st July 2020, could be deferred until 31st January 2021.

-However, there could be financial implications by choosing to delay payment and you may find yourself with cash flow challenges in the new year.
+However, you still need to file your Self Assessment by the 31st January deadline, and there could be financial implications by choosing to delay payment and you may find yourself with cash flow challenges in the new year.

-To avoid increased costs in the future, you can still choose to pay your payment on account on 31st July as normal and HMRC are encouraging you to do this.
+To avoid increased costs in the future, you can still choose to pay your Self Assessment tax bill on 31st January 2021 as normal and HMRC are encouraging you to do this.

-If you are in financial distress and owe outstanding tax, you can apply for a ‘Time to Pay’ arrangement.
+If you are in financial distress and owe any other outstanding tax, you can apply for a ‘Time to Pay’ arrangement.
 This provides a pre-agreed, time-limited deferral period to pay any tax you owe to HMRC.
+The government has announced that due to the coronavirus pandemic they’ll be offering Time to Pay arrangements for any tax that will be due on the 31st January 2021.
+We explain your options if you wish to take advantage of a Time to Pay arrangement in our article on Self Assessment fines and penalties.

 Payment on account is not something that is widely known about among people who have never been part of the Self Assessment system.
 And if you’ve been expecting a tax bill of, say, £10,000, having to find an extra £5,000 to cover your first payment on account may simply be impossible.